eduwass/st3-settings/README.md

 4. Launch Sublime and wait for Package Control to download and install all packages, popup windows may emerge, ignore until everything is installed and relaunch

 ## Usage
-(OSX) Cd into the repo's folder every now and push changes to save new settings to Github
+(OSX) Cd into the repo's folder every now and then and push changes to save new settings to Github